geoo89/pushover-tiledextension/README.md

 Backgrounds are hard to edit tile by tile. _Tile stamps_ make editing easier by grouping tiles into sensible units that can be applied to the background.
-I have only compiled tile stamps for the _Greek_ and _Castle_ themes so far.
-Further contributions are appreciated; looking at the original levels can help to understand tile usage and create new stamps.
+I have only partially compiled tile stamps, especially for _Mechanic_, _Toxcity_, _Electro_, _Space_ and _Aztec_ more can be done, and no stamps are available for the _Cavern_ theme yet.

-To open a folder of time stamps, click the little _Set Stamps Folder_ icon at the bottom right of the tile stamps panel.
+Contributions are appreciated; looking at the original levels can help to understand tile usage and create new stamps.

+To open a folder of tile stamps, click the little _Set Stamps Folder_ icon at the bottom right of the tile stamps panel and select the stamps for the appropriate theme.
 You can then apply stamps and create your own.